-etermine the floor space in square metres of the vorkplace and the number of persons who may enter ne workplace based on the floor plan area, while still naintaining a physical distance of 1.5m;
+determine the floor plan area of the workplace and the number of persons who may enter the workplace based on the floor plan area, while still maintaining a physical distance of 1.5m;

-ensure all persons queuing either inside or outside their premises maintain a physical distance of 1.5m;

-take measures to enforce physical distancing of 1.5m in its workplace, including implementing measures such as remote work, restrictions on face-to-face meetings and taking special measures in relation to employees who are considered vulnerable due to their age or co-morbidities; and provide hand sanitisers for use by the public and employees at the entrance of its premises.
-2. EMPLOYER AND BUSINESS OWNER OBLIGATIONS...continued 2.2 Business owners All business owners or operators of indoor and outdoor facilities must display a certificate of occupancy detailing the capacity of the venue.
-2.3 Extension of Business Licenses and Permits ermits that Business licenses and permits that have expired between March 2020 and June 2021 will remain valid until 31 December 2022.
+2. EMPLOYER AND BUSINESS OWNER OBLIGATIONS...continued

+2.2 Business owners

+All business owners or operators of indoor and outdoor facilities must display a certificate of occupancy detailing the capacity of the venue.

+2.3 Extension of Business Licenses and Permits

+Business licenses and permits that have expired between March 2020 and June 2021 will remain valid until 31 December 2022.
 New business licenses or permits issued from the 1st of July will also be valid until 31 December 2022.
 Furthermore, no license fee will be payable.

-2.4 Expansion of the tax incentives TAX Government is extending the Employment Tax Incentive (Incentive) for a period of four months to include employees earning below R6,500 and to increase the Incentive amount by up to R750 per month to encourage employers to hire and retain employees, particularly those in the retail and hospitality sectors.
+2.4 Expansion of the tax incentives

+Government is extending the Employment Tax Incentive (Incentive) for a period of four months to include employees earning below R6,500 and to increase the Incentive amount by up to R750 per month to encourage employers to hire and retain employees, particularly those in the retail and hospitality sectors.

 Payment of PAYE taxes, will be deferred, for a period of three months to provide businesses with additional cash flow, with an automatic deferral of 35% of PAYE liabilities for employers with revenue below R100 million.

-3. WORKPLACE GATHERINGS AND SOCIAL DISTANCING 3.1 Remote Working All employers are directed to allow employees to work from home, wherever possible.
+3. WORKPLACE GATHERINGS AND SOCIAL DISTANCING

+3.1 Remote Working

+All employers are directed to allow employees to work from home, wherever possible.
 In addition, employers are to postpone all non-essential travel and workplace gatherings.

-3.2 Workplace gatherings Workplace gatherings are permitted provided persons maintain the relevant health and safety measures and maintain social distancing. ∩ 1.5m ∩ 3.3 Business Premises ₿ ₩ All business premises are limited to those number of persons who can be present on their premises while still maintaining social distancing of 1.5m.
-3 | ADJUSTED ALERT LEVEL 2 REGULATIONS 4 October 2021 4.
-PERMITTED ACTIVITIES, PROHIBITED ACTIVITIES AND PLACES CLOSED TO THE PUBLIC 4.2 The following places will remain closed to the public:
+3.2 Workplace gatherings

+Workplace gatherings are permitted provided persons maintain a physical distance of 1.5m and adhere to all health and safety strict protocols including sanitation and the wearing of face masks.

+3.3 Business Premises

+All business premises are limited to 50% capacity of its floor space which includes both customers and employees, subject to strict health protocols and physical distancing restrictions.

+4. PERMITTED ACTIVITIES, PROHIBITED ACTIVITIES AND PLACES CLOSED TO THE PUBLIC

+4.1 The following places will remain closed to the public:

+Night clubs

+The 33 land borders remain closed, save for specific exclusions.

-Night clubs will remain closed to the public.
-4.2 The following activities are permitted in terms of AAL2 regulations:
+4.2 The following activities are permitted in terms of AAL3 regulations: